brandonpittman/site/src/routes/books/a-death-in-the-family/index.md

 ---
-title: "A Death in the Family"
+title: "Batman: A Death in the Family"
 author: "Jim Starlin"
 status: reading
 ---